 Wheaton Regional Park remains vibrant and popular, but it is also aging.
 An update is needed to reflect the many changes that have occurred over the last 30 plus years so that the park can better serve the adjacent communities as well as residents throughout the county.
 The master plan will also guide plans for future renovations and growth.

-Over 50 years old, Wheaton Regional Park is nestled in a forested area of Wheaton, Maryland, and is the largest park in the southern region of Montgomery County.
-The park was established in the early 1960s, assembling several large parcels of land into one of the county’s finest parks.
+Wheaton Regional Park was established in 1960, and is nestled in a forested area of Wheaton, Maryland.
+It is the largest park in the southern region of Montgomery County and assembles several large parcels of land into one of the county’s finest parks.
 Visitors can enjoy a variety of recreational and educational opportunities within its 536 acres.

 The Park has developed into three distinct areas with three separate entrances: